How to Hide Air Conditioner Unit Outside: Maintaining Home Aesthetics With Your Air Conditioning

 2. Get Creative With an AC House

 A creative way to decorate your garden and hide your condenser, both at the same time, is to build a wooden house.
 You can create a house in a traditional gable roof style, or you can go for something completely different.
-A slanting roof will help slide off snow and provide plenty of shade from direct sunlight.
+A slanting roof will help slide off snow and also serve as an air conditioner sun shield.

 Additionally, you can paint your AC house in different colors and can add decorative items on top.

-One thing to keep in mind is that the covering should be removable – you should be able to lift it when it’s time for maintenance.
+One thing to keep in mind is that the covering should be removable – you should be able to lift it when it’s time for regular AC tune-ups.

 3. Hide It Behind the Bushes

-To completely camouflage your condenser, plant big green bushes, vines, or ornamental trees.
+For a complete air conditioner camouflage, plant big green bushes, vines, or ornamental trees.
 Select plant species that can tolerate the heat released by the condenser; you don’t want to burn your bushes.
 Hydrangeas, roses, clematis, and trumpet vines are some options!
 Moreover, do not plant the bushes too closely; leave space in between.
-Keep on trimming them when they grow to maintain proper air circulation.
+Keep on trimming them when they grow to maintain proper air circulation

 4. Make a Box With a Door